 Fellows will have four 3-month rotations for the first year, which will include:

-Hunter Holmes McGuire Richmond VA Medical Center Outpatient Rotation: Fellows gain experience working in the Outpatient Opioid (Methadone and Suboxone) Treatment Clinics and Intensive Outpatient Substance Abuse Program where clients receive 9 hours per week of treatment.
-Fellows follow patients with opioid addiction as well as patients with other substance abuse disorders.
-The fellow will conduct new intake evaluations, and provide treatment, including medication management, individual, group and family therapies, and various other modalities of treatment.
+Hunter Holmes McGuire VA Medical Center Outpatient Rotation: Fellows gain experience working in the Outpatient Opioid (Methadone and Suboxone) Treatment Clinics and Intensive Outpatient Substance Abuse Program, where patients receive 9 hours per week of treatment.
+Fellows follow patients with opioid addiction and patients with other substance abuse disorders long term.
+Fellows conduct new intake evaluations and provide treatment, including medication management, individual, group and family therapies, and various other modalities of treatment.

-Hunter Holmes McGuire Richmond VA Medical Center Inpatient Rotation: The fellow will gain experience and learn the residential treatment model that includes evidenced based residential based therapies in the 60 day (inpatient) residential substance abuse treatment program.
+Hunter Holmes McGuire VA Medical Center Inpatient Rotation: Fellows gain experience working in the 60-day residential substance abuse treatment program, learning residential-based therapies.

-Application requirements include a C.V., personal statement, list of publications, medical school transcript and MSPE, USMLE scores, ECFMG certificate (if applicable) and three letters of recommendation, one of which should be from your residency training director.
+Application requirements include a CV, personal statement, list of publications, medical school transcripts and MSPE, USMLE scores, ECFMG certificate (if applicable), and three letters of recommendation, one of which should be from your residency training director.